 The introduction of a “salmon tax” is making a lot of noise, but it would nevertheless generate a small part of the 33 billion kroner the government is expected to add for 2023.

-The proposal for onshore wind power would implement the same resource rent tax as for aquaculture, applied to wind farms that have more than 5 turbines or installed capacity of at least 1 MW.
+The proposal for onshore wind power would implement the same resource rent tax as for aquaculture, applied to wind farms that have more than 5 turbines or an installed capacity of at least 1 MW.
 It could bring approximately 2.5 billion kroner a year, according to the government.

 “After many years of increasing inequality, it is vital that those who have the most, and in many cases have gained significantly more in recent years, contribute more.
 An important part of this will be to ensure that the values that come from our natural resources must be distributed more equitably than today,” said the prime minister.

-The government also wants to set an temporary tax on wind power and hydropower, an electricity “high price contribution.”
+The government also wants to set a temporary tax on wind power and hydropower, an electricity “high price contribution.”
 This extraordinary tax would account for the first source of tax revenue in the set of measures and could collect around 16 billion kroner (1.5 billion dollars) a year.
-It would mainly consist of a 23 percent tax of the part of the price that exceeds 70 øre (7 cents) per kWh.
+It would mainly consist of a 23 percent tax on the part of the price that exceeds 70 øre (7 cents) per kWh.